Must-Visit US National Parks in September

 Grand Teton in September

-You’ll find a variety of outdoor activities to do in the fall at Grand Teton like hiking, biking, ranger-led programs, taking photographs of the foliage and maybe hearing an elk bugle!
+You’ll find a variety of outdoor Grand Teton National Park fall activities like hiking, biking, ranger-led programs, taking photographs of the foliage and maybe hearing an elk bugle!

 It’s hard to predict when the fall color will be at its peak, but it’s usually some time in September.